 In addition to the gifting allowance, you can gift small amounts (up to £250 per person) to as many people as you like.

 There are also many other ways you can reduce Inheritance Tax.
 Please get in touch if you'd like to discuss this.

-5. Gifts from your income
+7. Gifts from your income

-2020/21 allowance: Dependent on your disposable income
+2021/22 allowance: Dependent on your disposable income

-If Inheritance Tax is a concern, gifting from your income is another way to reduce the bill.
-However, these need to be made regularly and must:
+If Inheritance Tax is a concern, gifting from your income is another way to reduce a potential bill.
+However, these gifts need to be made regularly and must:

 - Be made from your income

 - Be part of your normal expenditure

-- Leave you with sufficient income to maintain your current lifestyle
+- Leave you with sufficient income to maintain your current lifestyle.

-This can be a useful way to offer financial support to loved ones, for example, paying the school fees of grandchildren or making regular deposits to pay for living costs of children.
+This can be a useful way to offer financial support to loved ones.
+For example, you might pay the school fees of grandchildren or make regular deposits to pay for the living costs of your children.

 If you want to take advantage of this, it's important to make sure your regular gifts have continued throughout the current tax year.
-You should also keep a record of gifts made under this exemption.
+You should also keep a careful record of gifts made under this exemption.

-Why should I make gifts from my income?
-What happens if I don't use it before 5 April 2021?
+Why make gifts from your income?
+What happens if I don't use it before 5 April 2022?

 Gifting to loved ones now can reduce the amount of Inheritance Tax due on your estate.
 Gifts from your income must be made regularly.
+So, missing a gift might mean that HMRC don't deem the gifts "regular" and so include them in the value of your estate when you pass away.